The Long Island serial killer's dump site

 Valerie Mack and Baby Doe

-On April 4th, 2011, police discovered the remains of 20-year-old Valerie Mack and an unidentified female toddler at this site near Overlook Beach.
+On April 4th, 2011, the police discovered the partial remains of 20-year-old Valerie Mack and the skeleton of a female toddler at this site near Overlook Beach.

-The site in question is about a mile and a half east of the location where Jessica Taylor was dumped.
+The area in question is about a mile and a half east of the location where LISK tossed Taylor's skull into the thicket.

 Mack and the toddler were found 250 feet apart.
 However, DNA testing confirmed that they were not related to each other.

-Although Mack's skull, hands, and right foot were all discovered at this site in 2011, her torso was found eleven years earlier in a wooded area near Halsey Manor Road.
+Although Mack's skull, hands, and right foot were discovered at this site in 2011, her torso had already been found in a wooded area in Manorville eleven years prior.

 The similarities between the cases of Mack and Taylor are striking.
-The killer dismembered the two women in the early 2000s and dumped their torsos near Halsey Manor Road in Manorville.
-He then tossed their skulls and hands into the thicket beside Ocean Parkway near Gilgo Beach.
+LISK dismembered the two women in the early 2000s and dumped their torsos near Halsey Manor Road in Manorville.
+He then tossed their skulls and hands into the bushes on the northern side of Ocean Parkway.

-This was most likely done in order to hinder their identification and impede any investigation.
+This was done to hinder their identification and impede the investigation into their murders.

-In another twist, DNA testing revealed that the toddler belonged to an unidentified African-American woman called Peaches, whose torso was discovered in Hempstead Lake State Park in June of 1997.
+In another twist, DNA testing revealed that the toddler belonged to an unidentified LISK victim called Peaches, whose torso was unceremoniously thrown into a wooded area in Hempstead Lake State Park in June 1997.

 Gilgo Beach